liwoe/AnkiVim/README.md

 ## Installation 🛠️

 ### Manual Installation (Development)
 1. Option: Just download via the Anki-Addon page you came from.
-(Follow instructions there.)
+(Follow instructions there.): https://ankiweb.net/shared/info/978943807?cb=1779547478922

 2. Option: Clone this repository into your Anki add-ons folder:
    ```bash